Locations:

 Creutzfeldt-Jakob Disease (CJD)

-Creutzfeldt-Jakob disease (CJD) is a severe, degenerative brain condition.
-It happens when faulty proteins, known as prions, damage your brain.
-This condition usually worsens very quickly, and most people don’t survive more than a year after diagnosis.
-Most cases of CJD happen for unknown reasons, but 10% to 15% of cases are inherited.
+Creutzfeldt-Jakob disease (CJD) is a rare and severe degenerative brain condition.
+It happens when abnormal proteins, known as prions, damage your brain.
+This condition usually worsens very quickly.
+Most people don’t survive more than a year after diagnosis.
+Supportive care is available.

 Advertisement